Charles Sprague Sargent and the Arnold Arboretum by Stephanne Barry Sutton

 As Heard on The Daily Gardener Podcast:

-This book was commissioned by the Arboretum to celebrate its centennial.
-It is both a biography of Sargent and a history of the Arnold Arboretum.
+This book, commissioned by the Arboretum to celebrate its centennial, is both a biography of Sargent and a history of the Arnold Arboretum.

-In 1872, Sargent was given the responsibility of creating the arboretum for Harvard and he did it all from scratch; there were no arboreta in America to model.
-His enduring vision for the Arboretum was of such perfection that subsequent directors have followed it with few variations.
+In 1872, Sargent was responsible for creating the Arboretum for Harvard, and he did it all from scratch; there were no arboreta in America to model.
+His enduring vision for the Arboretum was so perfect that subsequent directors followed it with few variations.

 SI HORTUM IN HORTORIA PODCASTA IN BIBLIOTEHCA HABES, NIHIL DEERIT.